← Back to ArticlesTraining Tips

 Motivation Is Unreliable

 The surge of determination you feel on January 2nd is chemically temporary.
-It's the novelty effect combined with post-holiday guilt.
-It feels powerful but doesn't last.
+It is the novelty effect combined with post-holiday guilt.
+It feels powerful but does not last (source).

 By mid-February, that chemical boost has worn off.
-You're trying to exercise through willpower alone, which is exhausting.
-One bad day becomes two, becomes a week, becomes "I'll restart next month."
+You are trying to exercise through willpower alone, which is exhausting.
+One bad day becomes two, becomes a week, becomes "I will restart next month."

 Determined boxer training in January